-This page is designed to provide you with a broad introduction to real estate investing, beginning by answering a question that few people and even some seasoned real estate investors cannot fully answer: What is real estate?
+This page is designed to provide you with a broad introduction to real estate investing, beginning by answering a question that few people, even some seasoned real estate investors, cannot fully answer: What is real estate?

-(Note: If you are looking for an advanced-level discussion of real estate investing in general, or real estate crowdfunding in particular, we suggest you visit our Resource Center for a wealth of informative articles and web pages on these topics.)
+(Note: If you are looking for an advanced-level discussion of real estate investing in general or real estate crowdfunding in particular, we suggest you visit our Knowledge Center for a wealth of informative articles and web pages on these topics.)

 When they hear the term real estate, many people think of land, or homes, or other types of buildings and structures.
 Those are components of real estate, but they are far from a complete definition.

 Here is how the Uniform Standards of Professional Appraisal Practice (USPAP) , the industry guidebook for real estate appraisers, defines real estate: “An identified parcel or tract of land, including improvements, if any.”
 That reference to improvements is key to your understanding of real estate, because it underscores the fact that real estate also includes anything fixed or permanently attached to the land — a far broader category than most people realize.